Tiger ... our that's more like it cat

 • Show us the breaker box, thermostat and water shut off.

-• Let us know of others who have a key to your house and who they are.
+• Let us know of others who have a key to your house Please, please make sure that they not enter your home during our assignment period.
+This voids our contract and is non negotiable.

-• Never leave a message on your answering machine that tells callers you will be gone or when you'll return.
+• Never leave a message on your social media or answering machine that tells callers you will be gone or when you'll return.

 • Leave preferred cleaning supplies where they will be easy to find in case of accidents.